venom1270/AdventOfCode-2024/README.md

 ## Day 5

 Parsing was a bit more involved (nothing like last year though, thankfully).
 Part 1 was easy, part 2 aswell after some thought.
 This year is going pretty well so far! 😎 *Famous last words...* 😅

+## Day 6

+Pretty easy overall.
+I liked it a lot.
+Took a bit more time than previous days.
+Part 2 took a while to compute (5+ seconds), but the answer was correct.
+Both part 1 and part 2 worked first try (not counting syntax error and typos).
+Maybe I could optimeze part 2 a bit by starting the test just 1 move before encountering the new (placed) obstacle, but I would need to save the Position struct when doing Part 1.